MicrosoftDocs/quantum-docs-pr/articles/concepts/pauli-measurements.md

 # Pauli Measurements

 In the previous discussions, we have focused on computational basis measurements.
 In fact there are other common measurements that occur in quantum computing that, from a notational perspective, are convenient to express in terms of computational basis measurements.
 The most common set of these measurements are *Pauli measurements*.
 In such cases, it is common to discuss measuring a Pauli operator, in general an operator such as $X,Y,Z$ or $Z\otimes Z, X\otimes X, X\otimes Y$ and so forth.
 Discussing measurement in terms of Pauli operators is especially common in the subfield of quantum error correction.
 In Q# we follow a similar convention; we now explain this alternative view of measurements.

 Before delving into the details of how to think of a Pauli measurement, it is useful to think about what measuring a single qubit inside a quantum computer does to the quantum state.
 Imagine that we have an $n$-qubit quantum state; then measuring one qubit immediately rules out half of the $2^n$ possibilities that state could be in.
 In other words, the measurement projects the quantum state onto one of two half-spaces.
 We can generalize the way we think about measurement to reflect this.

 In order to concisely identify these subspaces, we need a language for describing them.
 One way to do this is to describe the two subspaces by specifying them through a matrix that just has two unique eigenvalues, taken by convention to be $\pm 1$.
 The simplest example of this is:

 $$
-Z= \begin{bmatrix}1&0\\\\ 0&-1\end{bmatrix}.
+  Z = \begin{bmatrix} 1 & 0 \\\\ 0 & -1 \end{bmatrix}.
 $$

 The Pauli-$Z$ matrix clearly has two eigenvectors $\ket{0}$ and $|1\rangle$ with eigenvalues $\pm 1$.
 Thus if we measure the qubit and obtain $\ket{0}$ we are in the $+1$ eigenspace (the set of all vectors that are formed of sums of  eigenvectors with only positive or only negative eigenvalues) of the operator and if we measure $|1\rangle$ we are in the $-1$ eigenspace of $Z$.
 This process is referred to in the language of Pauli measurements as "measuring Pauli $Z$" and is entirely equivalent to performing a computational basis measurement.